 - Shopper / SKU-based purchase data

 - Foot traffic data.
-That is, we can map a user’s exposure all the way into an actual store (for example, by tracking via a cell phone).
+That is, we can map a user’s exposure into an actual store (for example, by tracking via a cell phone).
 This can be a pricey option, but for the right client and the right campaign, this can be worth it.

-There are three unique aspects of Strategus that allow us to do this sort of OTT optimization:
+Three unique aspects of Strategus allow us to do this sort of OTT optimization:

 - The programmatic nature of the ads naturally lets us regulate impression flow day in and day out from different sources.
 This helps ensure things are always fresh and don’t get repetitive for users.